Optimize critical images

 Feature overview

-Additionally, this option will automatically detect all the above the fold images, and it will exclude them from the LazyLoad too.
+Additionally, this option will automatically detect the other images above the fold, and it will exclude them from the LazyLoad too.

 Different images for mobile and desktop